Marketing to Libraries

 Books that are just sent to libraries without their having been ordered or requested by the library staff are subject to collection development and gift policies.
 Books not accepted into a library collection can and usually are sold at a book sale or discarded outright.

-The ALA Library maintains a list of resources about library author visits over at http://www.delicious.com/alalibrary/authorvisits at Delicious.com and addressed the topic in the entry, Author Events, at the Ask the ALA Librarian Blog.
+The ALA Library maintains a list of resources about library author visits and addressed the topic in the entry, Author Events, in our Ask the ALA Library Blog.
 However, in 2010, ALA's United for Libraries (A division of ALA) launched a formal program and membership level, Authors for Libraries, described as "a unique partnership to connect authors with libraries, Friends of the Library groups and library Foundations as well as to keep authors informed about issues and concerns affecting libraries on a national level."
 Authors can join Authors for Libraries for $39 and receive a subscription to The Voice, the newsletter of United for Libraries.
 In addition, a link to the author's website will be placed on the Authors for Libraries website, where library staff, Friends groups and Foundation staff can search for local authors for library talks and book signings as well as information about forthcoming books and resources for book groups.

 As noted by Carla King in her March 1, 2010 entry on the PBS Mediashift Blog, Self-Publishing, Author Services Open Floodgates for Writers.
-For current information, see the list of links compiled by the ALA Library at Diigo.com, News Reports on Self Publishing.
+For the most current information, see News Reports on Self Publishing.